EdwardZehuaZhang/Tiktok-Instagram-Youtube-Snapchat-X-Linkedin-Video-Uploader/README.md

-# Tiktok Instagram Youtube Snapchat X Video Uploader (Douyin Kuaishou Bilbili Comming Soon)
+# Tiktok Instagram Youtube Snapchat X Linkedin Video Uploader (Douyin Kuaishou Bilbili Comming Soon)

-This project automates the process of uploading videos to Instagram, TikTok, YouTube, Snapchat and X using Python and Selenium.
+This project automates the process of uploading videos to Instagram, TikTok, YouTube, Snapchat, X and Linkedin using Python and Selenium.

 ## Prerequisites